Myrtle Beach Wedding Photography

 Later in the evening when it’s time to shoot some fun dancing shots, it would be wonderful if you and the wedding party would occasionally turn and dance facing toward the photographer.
 Don’t do this a lot, just once in a while have everyone show off for the camera a little.
 A good DJ will typically suggest these types of things for pictures.

 The digital copies will be sent to you to download as soon as I finish adjusting and working on the pictures from the wedding.
-The printing service I use has a fast turn around time, I’ve never had it take more than a week for a client to receive an order after I send it for printing.
+The printing service I use has a fast turnaround time.
+I’ve never had it take more than a week for a client to receive an order after I send it for printing.
 I can’t guarantee a time but usually about 2 weeks, during my really busy times of the year when I have many orders it can take longer.
-Of course wedding albums will take longer to be completed.
+Of course, wedding albums will take longer to be completed.
 My printing service usually prepares and ships an album in about 4 weeks.
 If you add to that the time it takes for me to prepare the images for the album, 8 weeks at the most under normal circumstances, but it could be longer during really busy times.

 The important thing to keep in mind, when something is removed from an image, there is nothing behind it.
-For example if your hair is removed from in front of your eye, if I just remove the hair it’s like taking scissors and cutting something out of picture, there is just a hole left.
+For example, if your hair is removed from in front of your eye, if I just remove the hair it’s like taking scissors and cutting something out of picture.
 Anything that is under an area removed has to be recreated.
 What I have to do in Photoshop is clone, or copy one part of an image to another to recreate the missing area.
 If the hair is going across your forehead that is pretty easy, I just copy from right next to the hair and cover it up.
 If a small bit of hair is even going across an eye, I can carefully clone from other parts of the eye and cover it up.
 However, keeping this in mind, if a large section of the face is covered by hair it may be impossible to recreate what is underneath in a realistic way.
-The same is true for anything you want moved or removed from an image, anything under that spot has to be recreated so I have to have a similar spot to clone from.
+The same is true for anything you want moved or removed from an image, anything under that spot has to be recreated so I have to use a similar spot to clone from.
 Please keep in mind the difficulty in doing this when making requests.